jwildeboer/MUCNumbers/README.md

 # MUCNumbers

 Collected Munich Corona numbers from 2020-02-28 until today.
+Updated daily.

+### Sources

+These numbers are sourced from

+- RKI
+- LGL
+- City of Munich
+- LMU StaBLab

 ### ChangeLog